-Truck Accident Attorneys in Columbia, SC
+Truck Collision Attorneys in Columbia, South Carolina

-The National Highway Traffic Administration (NHTSA) reports that, in 2018, there were 106,821 collisions in South Carolina involving a commercial trucking vehicle.
+The National Highway Traffic Administration (NHTSA) reports that, in 2018, there were 106,821 collisions in South Carolina involving commercial trucking vehicles.
 Almost 4,500 of those were fatal collisions.
-Because of the size and weight of these vehicles, any type of negligent, reckless, or careless driving can have serious and devastating consequences.
-If you or a loved one was seriously injured in a truck accident, you need to have someone working on the case immediately.
-The Columbia auto accident lawyers at the Strom Law Firm can ensure your personal injury claim is timely initiated, preserved, and filed to ensure you receive the compensation you deserve.
+Because of the size and weight of these vehicles, any type of negligent, reckless, or careless driving can have serious and devastating consequences, including wrongful death from a large truck accident.

-Truck drivers sometimes operate these large vehicles in a negligent or careless way.
-Sometimes, these drivers may be driving for long hours on the road leading to physical exhaustion and less attention to their driving at hand.
-Other times, truckers have used medications and drugs to help them stay awake.
-Some regular causes of truck crashes in Columbia and across Richland County include:
+Truck drivers sometimes operate these large vehicles in a negligent or careless manner.
+Sometimes, these truckers drive for long hours on the road, leading to physical and mental exhaustion.
+Other times, truckers have used medications and drugs to help them stay awake while driving.

 - Speeding or driving too fast for conditions